 When Katie was referred to me by the CEO of her organization, I was immediately aware of her presence.
-And by the end of our first coaching conversation it was clear she had a lot of talent.
+By the end of our first coaching conversation it was clear she had a lot of talent.
 It was no wonder she was seen as one of their “best and brightest” young leaders.

 Our next meeting began with what I like to call “the truth talk.”
 It always begins with some recently newsworthy story of a fallen leader.
-To make it more relevant, I opted for a female leader in her organization who had been ousted after making some very poorly considered remarks that were publicly cited.
+To make it more relevant, I opted for a woman leader in her organization who had been ousted after making some very poorly considered remarks that were publicly cited.

 “So Katie, what do you think happened to Joanna?
 How did someone with so much obvious talent and success miss the mark so badly?’

 She contemplated the question for a few moments before answering.
 “Bad judgment,” she stated with simplicity and clarity.